 Vegas is one of my favorite of the man-made vacation destinations and I prefer to spend the majority of my time away from the smoky slot machines.
-Away from the glitter & glamour of The Strip lies many wonderful natural attractions, and if you have the time, I highly recommend exploring the beautiful mountainous surroundings, lakes, & natural wonders of Nevada.
-After many, many trips I have compiled a list of my top 40+ things to do in and around the Vegas area.
-This list is in no particular order, although I have marked what I believe to be the “10 must-do’s” with a star.
+Away from the glitter & glamour of The Strip lies many wonderful natural attractions.
+If you have the time, I highly recommend exploring the beautiful mountainous surroundings, lakes, & natural wonders of Nevada.
+After many, many trips, I have compiled a list of my top 40+ things to do in and around the Vegas area.
+This list is in no particular order, although I have marked what I believe to be the “10 must-dos” with a star.

 1. Brunch at the Eiffel Tower Restaurant

 The Eiffel Tower Restaurant is a stunning French restaurant overlooking the Strip from the 11th floor of the Paris casino resort.
 As you can imagine, the views from up here are nothing short of amazing.
-The food here is pretty great (unlike many touristy restaurants).
+Unlike many tourist restaurants, the food here is pretty great.
 Service is exquisite as is the setting which consists of gigantic floor-to-ceiling windows – there is not a bad seat in the house.
 Request a window seat for a prime view of the Bellagio fountain show.